-You should use the follow ports:
+You should use the following ports:

 First verify that you have entered the correct URL to all the brokers.

 Yes, in the CloudKarafka Control Panel you can edit the size of your cluster and add additional nodes.
-Currently you can't remove nodes.

 We guarantee a maximum 30 minute initial response time on critical issues correctly submitted to our support system.